 Why so many starving bees?

-It was a winter of bee starvation.
-In the past few weeks I’ve heard countless tales of beekeepers losing all or nearly all their hives to starvation.
-Many of these hives had not a drop of honey left.
-Others had full frames of honey remaining, but the bees starved anyway.
+It was a winter of starving bees.
+In the past few weeks I’ve heard countless tales of beekeepers losing all or nearly all their colonies to starvation.
+Many of their hives contained not a single drop of honey.
+Others had full frames of honey remaining, but the bees died anyway.

 During cold weather, the bees cannot leave the cluster in order to find food.
 Oftentimes, honey stored just beyond the edge of the cluster is never touched.
 As the bees move upward, they consume the food the cluster encounters.
 The resulting pattern resembles a vertical tunnel through the stored food.

 A similar type of movement occurs in top-bar hives.
 Although the bees don’t move up, they may gradually move left or right.
 But if they eat their way to one end of the hive, they can’t turn around and traverse the empty combs to get to the other end.
-So they starve.
+So they run out of food.

 The cluster of bees won’t leave brood unattended, so even though there is very little brood in the winter months, it anchors the cluster to one spot.
 It seems like the bees would move freely inside their box, but instead, they are always attached to the nursery.